Tautological systems, homogeneous spaces and the holonomic rank problem

 \section{Abstract}

-Many GKZ-systems that arise from a geometric setting can be endowed with the structure of mixed Hodge modules.
+Many hypergeometric differential systems that arise from a geometric setting can be endowed with the structure of mixed Hodge modules.
 We generalize this fundamental result to the tautological systems associated to homogeneous spaces by giving a functorial construction for them.
 As an application, we solve the holonomic rank problem for such tautological systems in full generality.